CrayLabs/SmartSim/doc/model.rst

 Enabling and Disabling
 ======================
-SmartSim allows users to enable and disable tensor, dataset, and list prefixing on a ``Model`` from inside the ``Experiment`` driver script and application script.
+SmartSim allows users to enable and disable tensor, Dataset, and list prefixing on a ``Model`` from inside the ``Experiment`` driver script and application script.
 Additionally, ML model and script prefixing may be enabled and disabled from within the application script.
-SmartSim also supports toggling between data structure prefixing in the application script.

-To enable key prefixing on tensors, datasets, and lists from within the ``Experiment`` driver script, the function ``Model.enable_key_prefixing()`` must be used on the designated ``Model``.
+To enable key prefixing on tensors, Datasets, and lists from within the ``Experiment`` driver script, the function ``Model.enable_key_prefixing()`` must be used on the designated ``Model``.
-This function will instruct SmartSim to turn on prefixing for tensors, datasets, and lists sent to the ``Orchestrator`` from within the application script.
-Additionally, SmartSim provides ``Client`` functions to disable and enable tensor, dataset, and list prefixing within the application script:
+This function will instruct SmartSim to turn on prefixing for tensors, Datasets, and lists sent to the ``Orchestrator`` from within the application script.
+Additionally, SmartSim provides ``Client`` functions to disable and enable tensor, Dataset, and list prefixing within the application script:

 - Tensor: ``Client.use_tensor_ensemble_prefix()``